dollardhingra/dollardhingra.github.io/_pages/about.md

 ## Hi There!
 I am {{ site.author.name }} 👋,
-I am a passionate software developer.
-I created this blog to share my thoughts on web development & good programming practices in a very simple language which is easy for anyone to understand.
+I am a passionate software engineer.
+I created this blog to share my thoughts on backend development & good programming practices in a very simple language which is easy for anyone to understand.

 Checkout my projects [here](/projects).
 Feel free to provide your suggestions or improve